mortenivar/Jed-modes/README.aspell.txt

 - Auto correction of typos

-- Go to next misspelled word
+- Go to next or previous misspelled word

                                  Installation: